chubbyanh/maias-orchard/README.md

   - To seek validation that the products and services are good and worthy

   __This website is the best way to achieve their goals because it provides:__
-  - Business info that the customers can find with ease
+  - A simple navigation system that helps users browse with ease
-  - Business ethos
+  - Information presented with layers through pagination system
-  - Testimonials, certificates, awards that the business has achieved
+  - Information validated by reliable sources: testimonials, certificates, awards
   - Links to events/business activities on social networks
-  - Users can easily navigate throughout the site even if they are not a tech savvy
+  - Immediate interaction with the business within 1 step

 ### Scope